ghbrown/xmpl/contributing.md

 ### Purpose
-`xmpl` is
+`xmpl` is:
 - a tool to present common usage examples for quick reference on the command line
 - a framework for users to easily write their own examples for personal use
-- a great way to avoid the common and slow workflow
+- a great way to avoid this common and slow workflow:

 ```
 navigate to browser window